+The priority for this course is to ensure that Indigenous perspectives are presented by the local Indigenous community.
 Aboriginal histories and cultures are fundamental to the development of Australian identity and the formation of contemporary Australian society.
-The exploration of Aboriginal cultures, past and present and how Aboriginal Peoples interact with other sociocultural groups provides a logical starting point for the exploration of cultural identity.
-In this course, students explore and investigate the concept of culture, and how cultures interact with one another and with their environment.
+The exploration of Aboriginal cultures, past and present and how Aboriginal Peoples interact with other sociocultural groups provides a logical starting point for the exploration of culture, and how cultures interact with one another and with their environment.